Julia Christensen

 Biography

-Julia Christensen is a multidisciplinary artist whose work explores systems of technology, consumerism, landscape, and change.
-Christensen has been awarded the Guggenheim Fellowship in Fine Arts (2018), the LACMA Art + Tech Lab Fellowship (2017), the Creative Capital Fellowship (2013), Ohio Arts Council Individual Excellence Award (2013), and an individual fellowship from the New York State Council on the Arts (2007).
-Christensen has had residencies at the MacDowell Colony, Fulcrum Arts, Wexner Center for the Arts Film/Video Studio, and the Experimental Television Center.
+Christensen was awarded the Guggenheim Fellowship (Fine Arts,2018), the LACMA Art + Tech Lab Fellowship (2017), the Creative Capital Fellowship (Emerging Fields, 2013), Ohio Arts Council Individual Excellence Award (2013), and an individual fellowship from the New York State Council on the Arts (2007).
+She has been awarded artist residencies at the MacDowell Colony, Fulcrum Arts, Wexner Center for the Arts Film/Video Studio, and the Experimental Television Center.
 Her work has exhibited internationally, at venues including Eyebeam (NYC, NY), Ronald Feldman Fine Arts (NYC, NY), Los Angeles County Museum of Art (LA, CA), Walker Art Center (Minneapolis, MN), Museum of Contemporary Art Cleveland (Cleveland, OH), Carnegie Museum of Fine Arts (Pittsburgh, PA), Empire Shirine Gallery (New Delhi, India), and the Pori Art Museum (Pori, Finland).

 Notes